fantana21/SoftwareDevelopment/CppGuidelines.md

 ### 4.3 Header and source files shall contain everything they need to compile by themselves.

-**Exception**: source files must not repeat the includes of the corresponding header file.
+**Exception**: source files do not need to repeat the includes of the corresponding header file.

 ~~~cpp
 // --- Thing.hpp ---